mattyschell/nyc-spatial-coordinate-systems/README.md

 ## FAQ

-### In PostGIS How Do I Perform A Datum-Shifted Transformation From WGS84 to New York State Plane
+### In PostGIS how do I perform a datum-shifted transformation from WGS84 to New York state plane?

 Many people are asking.